SunlayGGX/Storm/README.md

 This element is completely optional.
 Not declaring it prevents to create a cage inside the simulation (a domain where no particle is allowed to leave (but not physically meaningful)).
 Cage is a box.
 - **boxMin (vector3, mandatory)**: The lower point of the cage spatial domain.
 All its components must be lower than boxMax.
 - **boxMax (vector3, mandatory)**: The higher point of the cage spatial domain.
 All its components must be greater than boxMin.
+- **infiniteDomain (bool, facultative)**: Specify if the cage should allow particle to pass through its borders.
+If true, then particle will be moved to the opposite side of the cage when they pass one side of the border.
+Default is false.
+- **passthroughVelReduceCoeff (vector3, facultative)**: When infinite domain is true.
+This coefficient is the velocity reduction coefficient happening for all particles that crosses the border on each axis.
+All values should be positive.
+Default is { x=1.0, y=1.0, z=1.0 }.

 ### Animation